 How to protect against brute force penetration

-Commissioning brute force Penetration Testing is the most effective way to identify vulnerabilities and poor policies within a workplace.
+Commissioning penetration testing is the most effective way to identify vulnerabilities and poor policies within a workplace.

 Users can protect against brute force penetration by:

-- 2fa – Users should adopt two-factor authentication.
-The second factor could be a biometric scan (such as a fingerprint or face scan) or a physical device (such as a USB key).
+- MFA – Users should adopt multi-factor authentication.
+The second factor could be a biometric scan (such as a fingerprint or face scan) or a physical device (such as a push notification to a mobile phone).